Akhil22061/FranklyAI/README.md

 - Reports compile into a single, shareable package for CI or design review

 ## Quick start
-> Replace commands with your actual scripts if different.
-I will tailor this once you confirm your package.json.

 ```bash
 # Node 20 recommended
 npm ci